CodeAPretzel/FBLA-2025-Coding-and-Programming/README.md

 ### SmartAccount Requirements 📑
 This software meets the requirements illustrated in the guidelines here: [FBLA GUIDELINES](https://connect.fbla.org/headquarters/files/High%20School%20Competitive%20Events%20Resources/Individual%20Guidelines/Presentation%20Events/Coding-and-Programming.pdf)

-- [x] The software should be an executable/program for the user to use.
+- [x] The application should be easily accessible and usable for the user.
-  - Software can be installed and used by an executable file on a Windows operating system only.
+  - Application has intuitive and manageable user-interfaces.
-- [x] The software should have features detailed in the requirements.
+- [x] The application should have features detailed in the requirements.
-  - Software can validate user input, provide intuitive user interfaces, filter and manage account information, and generate a report.
+  - Application can validate user input, provide bank account information, filter categorize information, and has other options.
-- [x] The software should store data that the user provides.
+- [x] The application should store data that the user provides.
-  - Software can securely store data on the local machine of the user.
+  - Application securely stores data on our Appwrite server.

 <br>
 <br>